top of page

 Pilot Study in France

 We are delighted to announce that we our French pilot study funded by France Parkinson has started.
 The study will be run in 4 neurology centres in France and will involve women with Parkinson's using a French version of the My Moves Matter app to track their medication and Parkinson's symptoms in relation to their menstrual cycle.
 It will also involve an intervention arm where women who show worsened symptoms around their menstrual cycle will be offered treatment and then will track the effect of this treatment in the intervention arm of the study.
-We are delighted to collaborate on this first of its kind study with Professor Elena Moro, President elect of the European Academy of Neurology.
+We are delighted to collaborate on this first of its kind study with Professor Elena Moro, President e of the European Academy of Neurology.

 Using a sex- and gender-informed lens to enhance care in Parkinson’s disease